balanceboost/BTC-address-generator-and-checker/README.md

     Download or clone the repository with the program. git clone https://github.com/yourusername/repository-name.git

-Prepare the RichBTC.txt file containing a list of rich Bitcoin addresses.
+Prepare the RichBTC.txt file containing a list of Bitcoin addresses.

 Run the program: